Skip to Content

 Here’s where we would start looking:

-3. Stand On The STRAT SkyPod Observation Deck
+23. The STRAT Observation Deck

 STRAT SkyPod observation deck from below against blue sky

-STRAT SkyPod observation deck from below
+STRAT SkyPod observation deck

-The STRAT SkyPod is by far the tallest observation deck in the city and it hosts 4 thrill rides high up in the sky at 1,000+ feet elevation.
+The STRAT SkyPod is by far the tallest observation deck in Las Vegas.
+It hosts 4 thrill rides high up in the sky at 1,000+ feet elevation, including X-Scream, Insanity, Big Shot and SkyJump.
+So, you get a double bubble when you hit the top; far reaching views and adrenaline pumping rides.

-Late afternoon as sunset is approaching is the best time to go up STRAT, so you can see Vegas in daylight and when it lights up at night.
+From the observation deck you can see the Strip and you have unobstructed 360 degree views over the landscapes surrounding Vegas.
+Late afternoon as sunset is approaching is the best time to go up STRAT, so you can see Vegas in daylight and neon-light.

 Compare prices: